openabir/blend-css/README.md

 ## ⚠️ Development Status

-BlendCSS is currently under active development.
+BlendCSS is currently under active development by a solo developer.
 The framework is not yet ready for production use.
-We're working hard to deliver a comprehensive solution that combines the best of classless, utility-first, and component-based CSS approaches.
+I'm working hard to deliver a comprehensive solution that combines the best of classless, utility-first, and component-based CSS approaches.

 ## ✨ What Makes BlendCSS Different?